Siiir/siiir_points/README.md

 # siiir_points
 Data structures representing points in 2D &amp; 3D space.

-# Current information
+# Information
 Read manifest file “Cargo.toml”.
-It will point you to the documentation and repository.
+It will point you to the documentation, repository and other current infomation.